 EXPERT TIP 🤓

-There is no fixed cost for Employee Health Insurance.
-What you pay will depend on the policy options you chose.
-Because of this there are plenty of things you can do to reduce the cost of premiums.
+There is no fixed cost for Group Health Insurance.
+What you pay will depend on your policy options.
+Due to this, there are plenty of things you can do to reduce the cost of premiums.

-As Employee Health Insurance is classed as business expense, so it’s not liable for corporation tax.
-This is good news for you as an employer.
-However it is important to understand that it is classed as a P11D / taxable benefit in kind.
+As Employee Health Insurance is classed as a business expense, it’s not liable for corporation tax.
+This is good news for employers.
+However, it’s important to understand that it is classed as a P11D / taxable benefit in kind.

-This means employees are liable to pay income tax on the value of the benefit and you as an employer will need to declare it to HMRC.
-To do this you will need to fill out and submit a P11D form.
-After this, HMRC will tax the premiums through a reduction in a covered employees personal allowance.
+Employees are therefore liable to pay income tax on the value of the benefit.
+And employers must declare it to HMRC.
+To do this, you’ll need to fill out and submit a P11D form.
+After this, HMRC will tax the premiums through a reduction in an employee’s personal allowance.

 When setting up Employee Health Insurance for your staff, there are many policy factors to consider.
-As mentioned above, one key factor you will have to think about is the level of outpatient cover you want.
-However on top of this you will also need to consider:
+One key factor you’ll have to think about is the level of outpatient cover you want.
+On top of this, you will need to consider:

-To start, most insurers will ask for a minimum of at least 3 employees to qualify for any form of group cover.
+Most insurers ask for a minimum of at least three employees to qualify for any form of group cover.
 This allows small businesses to provide Health Insurance to their employees.
-What’s more, the number of staff you want to buy cover for will impact the underwriting.
+How many employees you buy cover for also impacts the underwriting.

-Most policies have an excess.
+Group policies tend to have an excess.
 Just like Car Insurance, the excess is the amount the employee will need to pay upfront for treatment.

-Excesses can range from £0—meaning the employee has to pay nothing towards their treatment—up to £1,000 or more.
+Excesses can range from £0—meaning the employee pays nothing towards their treatment—up to £1,000 or more.
 The higher the excess, the cheaper the policy.

 Keeping affordability in mind is key here.
 You don’t want to price any of your workers out of the policy, so the excess amount needs to be affordable for all.
 Most employers opt for a £100 excess.